asana-examples/script-actions-examples/example_scripts/generate_unique_uuid.md

 ### Solution:

-Create a custom script rule that generates a unique UUID for your tasks when it gets added to your project.
+Create a script actions rule that generates a unique UUID for your tasks when it gets added to your project.

 ### Scenario Setup:
 1. Create a portfolio called **"Generate UUID Portfolio"**